thegetty/quire-docs/content/tutorial.md

 {{< /q-class >}}

-*For a deeper dive into the command line, check out a [Really Friendly Command Line Intro](https://hellowebbooks.com/learn-command-line/), or the Programming Historian’s [“Introduction to the Bash Command Line”](https://programminghistorian.org/en/lessons/intro-to-bash).*
+*For a deeper dive into the command-line, check out a [Really Friendly Command Line Intro](https://hellowebbooks.com/learn-command-line/), or the Programming Historian’s [“Introduction to the Bash Command Line”](https://programminghistorian.org/en/lessons/intro-to-bash).*

 ## 2. Installing Quire